CodeYourFuture/syllabus-archive/react/week-21/lesson.md

 - In `render`, show a loading message because `isLoading` is true
 - Once rendered, `componentDidMount` will trigger the API request
 - When the request resolves, we set the `isLoading` state to false and set the data that we want
-- Changing state triggers a re-render, and because `isLoading` is false we render out the Pokemon's name
+- Changing state triggers a re-render, and because `isLoading` is false we render the Martian photo

 We can still improve our component!
 What happens if we make a request that fails?
 Our request will error, but we won't show the error in the browser.
-Let's see how we can fix it ([interactive example](https://stackblitz.com/edit/react-cukrzr)).
+Let's see how we can fix it ([interactive example](https://codesandbox.io/s/6v9qo90r2r)).

 First we have to deal with annoying quirk of `fetch` - it doesn't reject the promise on HTTP errors.
 We can fix this by adding another `.then` before we convert to JSON: